-The potential impacts of oil and gas activity and/or developments on the protected features within the MPA will be assessed through the existing EIA process on a case-by-case basis.
-Early dialogue with DECC and JNCC would help identify and resolve any issues at an early stage.
+Management options The potential impacts of oil and gas activity and/or Oil and gas activity dev elopments on the protected features within the MPA will be a assessed through the existing EIA process on a case-bycas e basis.
+Early dialogue with DECC and JNCC would help ider tify and resolve any issues at an early stage.